 Our vision is to provide a cure for every child and care for every family.
+We are here for the long haul.
 I believe in the next 25 years, there will be a cure for all childhood cancers.
 A cure that doesn't take so much from the very life it gives.
-A cure that doesn't cripple or blind or disadvantage and disable children.
+A cure that doesn't cripple or blind or disadvantage and disable children